HRT 3: History

 HRT 3's original history began in 1989, when this channel was originally known as Z3 and later HTV Z3.
 It officially came on air on 1 March 1991, but was taken off air on 16 September 1991, when its main transmitter, the Sljeme TV tower, was damaged in an air raid.
 On 7 November 1994, the channel came back on air, this time as HRT 3.
 The channel was shut down on 28 March 2004, but this time with its frequency de-nationalized and out up for lease in a public tender (it has been used by RTL Televizija ever since).
+It was replaced by satellite channel HRT Plus until its relaunch in 2012.

+HRT started considering the return of HRT 3 in November 2005, replacing HRT Plus but maintaining its sports and entertainment formula.
+In July 2007, it announced plans for two new channels aiming for digital terrestrial television, HRT 3 and HRT News.
+Later plans suggested HRT 3 becoming exclusively a sports channel.
+In August 2008, a planned relaunch of HRT 3 as HRT 3 Sport for 1 January 2009 was announced, with a planned partnership with the Croatian Olympic Committee, airing less popular sports, such as volleyball and women's handball.
+The sports channel plan was faced with opposition from RTL Televizija and Nova TV, who jointly blocked HRT's plans for a sports channel, under the grounds that it would harm the development of the Croatian television market.

+In November 2010, it was announced that HRT 3 and HRT 4 would begin their operations after 1 January 2011, due to changes in the Croatian legislation after the shutdown of analog terrestrial signals.

-The channel was later relaunched for the second time on 13 September 2012, but with a new emphasis on educational and documentary material, as well as showing classic films and series, with occasional art and independent films.
-The program is broadcast in MUX B on Croatian territory, via satellite Eutelsat 16A at frequency 10,721 GHz H 27,500th.
+On 10 February 2012, HRT 3 was officially announced thanks to a preliminary agreement between HRT and seven national institutions and associations related to educational, cultural, scientific and cultural affairs.
+It was speculated that the channel would broadcast films and entertainment content.
+The channel was finally relaunched for the second time on 13 September 2012, but with a new emphasis on educational and documentary material, as well as showing classic films and series, with occasional art and independent films.
+The channel is broadcast in MUX B on Croatian territory, via satellite Eutelsat 16A at frequency 10,721 GHz H 27,500th.